-Chinese hot pot is truly communal: Not only do you sit down to eat with all your companions, but you cook the food together in the same pot of simmering broth.
-This recipe will get you started, with one pot of simmering, flavorful broth, tasty homemade shrimp balls, two flavorful dipping sauces, and lots of ideas for what else to cook in the pot (for much more information on what else to cook and how to set up a hot-pot meal, read our instructions here).
+Chinese hot pot is truly communal: Not only do you sit down to eat with all your companions, you cook the food together in the same pot of broth.
+This recipe will get you started, with one pot of simmering broth, tasty homemade shrimp balls, two flavorful dipping sauces, and lots of ideas for what else to cook in the pot.
+(For much more information on what else to cook and how to set up a hot-pot meal, read our instructions here).

 - Active time: 1 hour 30 minutes